joaomlourenco/novathesis/README.md

 News
 ----
+*2014-09-26 — Headers are back.*
++ Fixed some annoying bugs.
+The most visible was the absence of headers in text pages.

 *2014-08-12 — Even better support for multilingual documents.*
 + Fixed a bug in the multilingual support (the language paramenter was being ignored).